-To get started, schedule a free 30 minute consultation and we'll discuss your unique situation.
+To get started, schedule your FREE 45 minute consultation to discuss your goals and challenges with me.

 Double the impact and get 10% off.

-Save 20% and get personal coaching from Jayme for the next eight months!
+Save 20% and get personal coaching from Jayme for the next six months!

-Coaching packages offer you a bundle of 55 minute sessions to book over the duration of the package (2 months, 4 months, or 8 months).
+Coaching packages offer a bundle of 55 minute sessions to book over the duration of the package (2 months, 4 months, or 6 months).

 Each session you attend will reduce the number remaining in your package by one.

-I recommend a session twice a month for the duration of your package.
+I recommend a session at least twice a month to balance making progress with your existing commitments.